Asif-Bin-Ayub/PSI-Numerical-Methods-2024-MCMC-Homework/README.md

-# PSI-Numerical-Methods-2024-MCMC-Homework
+# PSI Numerical Methods - Homework 1

-Homework assignment on MCMC, for PSI Numerical Methods 2024
+Homework assignment on MCMC (Markov-Chain Monte Carlo), for PSI Numerical Methods 2024.

-Please read the MCMC-homework-assignment.ipynb notebook for instructions!
+Please refer to the .pdf or the .ipynb file for more detail.